Haiti hero image

 Why Haiti

-Haiti’s courageous communities invite groups into hope-filled collaboration even amid infrastructure challenges.
-Port-au-Prince and Cap-Haïtien anchor partnerships in education, healthcare, and entrepreneurship, while Jacmel and Plateau Central provide artisan and agricultural collaboration.
-Security considerations require trusted logistics, vetted drivers, and flexible plans—we build each itinerary with safety-first protocols so leaders can focus on relationship building, generosity, and long-term partnerships.
+Haiti’s courageous communities invite groups into hopeful collaboration even amid infrastructure challenges.
+Port-au-Prince and Cap-Haïtien anchor partnerships in education, healthcare, and entrepreneurship, while Jacmel and Plateau Central open doors for artisan and agricultural engagement.
+Security considerations require trusted logistics, vetted drivers, and flexible planning.
+We build each itinerary with safety-first protocols so leaders can focus on relationships, generosity, and long-term partnership.
 Use insights from our travel commissions guide to sustain support long after you return.

 Travel advisories for Haiti fluctuate.
 We work only with vetted partners, trained security teams, and current government guidance.
 Programs may shift to remote support or alternative locations if on-the-ground conditions require it.